Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Separability of the Models

 \subsection{Discussion on Separability of the \droe{} Model}

 Note that for some instances of the ORSAP, the \droe{} model can be decomposed into a sum of sub-problems.
-In this appendix, we discuss how the \droe{} model could be decomposed into a sum of sub-problems.
-Let $\ell\in\{1,\dots,L^\text{spec}\}$ be the surgery types with dedicated anesthesiologists.
-First, we rewrite the recourse function as
+In this appendix, we discuss how the \droe{} model could be decomposed into a sum of sub-problems. \blue{Recall that in Section~\ref{subsec:separability}, under practical settings, we can decompose the recourse problem as